You Am I: Live performances

 After recording Sound as Ever in August 1993, You Am I had performed "a handful of American showcase gigs."
 At the Big Day Out festival in January 1994 they performed at the Gold Coast and Auckland shows, alongside Soundgarden.
 They undertook another Australian tour supporting Hoodoo Gurus and then US visitors, Redd Kross during April.
 In July and August You Am I supported Soundgarden on a six-week tour of North America.
 In 1996 You Am I played at the Lollapalooza festival and then supported Lemonheads on a tour of UK and other parts of Western Europe.
 In March 1997 they toured the US, again supporting Lemonheads.
 They headlined the Homebake festival's Melbourne concert in January 1998.
 In the following month they supported Oasis, during the UK group's first-ever Australian tour.
 Subsequently, they toured Hong Kong and Japan supporting Oasis.

 The Strokes supported You Am I during their first tour of Australia, in July 2001.
 The opening show took place at The Arena in Brisbane, and they also played four shows at the Newtown Theatre in Sydney.
 On 29 January 2005 the group performed at WaveAid, which was to raise money for the relief effort after hundreds of thousands of people were killed in the 2004 Indian Ocean tidal wave disaster.
 In July and August 2007 they opened for Smoking Popes on a US tour.

 You Am I performed at the Sydney Cricket Ground on 14 March 2009 for Sound Relief, a benefit concert for victims of the Black Saturday Victorian bushfires and the Queensland Floods.
 They performed at the 2010 NRL Grand Final in October.

 The band was the pre-match entertainment for the 2015 SANFL Grand Final played at the Adelaide Oval.
 For frontman Tim Rogers who grew up in Adelaide and is a supporter of SANFL club Sturt (who did not play in the game) and attended over 600 games as a youngster (including getting his first kiss at one game), it will be his first time performing at the leagues showcase event.

+In 2025, You Am I were inducted into the ARIA Hall of Fame, in recognition of their contribution to Australian music.
+Inducted by Daniel Johns at Sydney’s Hordern Pavilion, the band closed the ceremony with performances of “Heavy Heart” and “Berlin Chair.”